kacollins/2022-10-22-workshop/README.md

 # Beginner Coding Workshop

-This workshop is for beginners with no web development experience to have a chance to give coding a try with in-person help from coaches!
-It will be in OKC on Saturday, October 22, 2022.
+Beginners with no web development experience will have the chance to give coding a try with in-person help from coaches at this workshop!
+It will be in (or near) [Midtown Oklahoma City](https://goo.gl/maps/pdG5ZD7d5cAXJEF48) on Saturday, October 22, 2022.
 We'll start at 1:00 pm and go until 5:00 pm.
 The exact location will be shared with accepted applicants.
 This event is free to attendees because of our sponsors!

+## Techlahoma
+This workshop is hosted by the [Techlahoma Foundation](https://www.techlahoma.org/), a professional network of more than 5,000 information technology workers, hobbyists, students, teachers, and future technologists.

+Techlahoma hosts monthly user group meetups and 3 annual conferences (200 OK, UXOK, and ThunderPlains) that train on the latest skills needed to obtain employment and succeed in today's increasingly tech-focused workforce.
+We teach and discuss topics ranging from design, coding, data science, hardware, mobile apps, and much more.

 ## Sponsors